The enemy of “good enough” is “perfect.” – Russian proverb

 Let’s say you love the outdoors.
-You love backpacking, hiking and camping.
-Like to do the occasional cold weather trek (but not TOO cold) as well.
-You enjoy giving back, and have fun, at the occasional overnight trail work project.
+You love backpacking, hiking, and camping.
+And perhaps also like to do the occasional cold weather trek (but not TOO cold).
+You enjoy giving back and have fun at the occasional overnight trail work project.

-But you have limited time, funds and/or space for gear.
+But you have limited time, funds, or space for gear.
 You don’t get out as often as you’d like.
 Maybe you have a family.
-Free time, and disposable income, may be limited.
-Every dollar spent must work for different activities and go further than what some schmuck in Boulder, CO may do.
+Free time and disposable income may be limited.
+Every dollar spent must work for different activities and go further than some schmuck in Moab, UT might do.

 But not everyone has these opportunities.

-In the real world beyond backpacking specific websites, most people are in the first category of limited time, money and/or space and can not afford specialized gear for those reasons.
+In the real world, beyond backpacking specific TikTok influencers, websites, forums, YouTube Channels, and Instagram accounts, most people are in the category of limited time, money, or space.
+They can not afford specialized gear for those reasons.

-But, as I’ve mentioned before, most mainstream gear is not really that heavy.
-A person has to work to have a truly heavy pack.
-Usually by taking a lot of extra gear.
+But, as I’ve mentioned, most mainstream gear is not that heavy.
+A person must work to have a heavy pack – usually by taking a lot of extra equipment.

 So here are some all-purpose suggestions.
-I don’t claim they are the best for everyone, but the type of gear (middle of the road in price, performance and weight) will certainly apply for most.
-I write these article to make people think, not to dictate.
+I don’t claim they are the best for everyone, but the type of gear (middle of the road in price, performance, and weight) will undoubtedly apply for most.
+I write these articles to make people think, not to dictate.

 Having said that, here are what I think are some good choices for Jack of All Trades gear.